DavidRach/USERM/README.md

 3. Using USERM to interpret observed spread

-## ⚙️ Contribute Single-cor control FCS files to the USERM
+## ⚙️ Contribute Single-color control FCS files to the USERM

 The capabililty of the USERM greatly rely on the built-in FCS.
 However, there are many fluorescence not included in the current version.
 Also, there are many other spectral flow cytometry instruments that are missing in the current USERM.
 The current built-in SCC are all human PBMC or beads.
 That means we are also short in SCC acquired from other tissues or species.